msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

 	     });
 ```

 The deepstream client only becomes functional once `login` is called.

-Please note
+# !!! ------------- !!!

 The method takes no credentials and can be known as anonymous authentication.
 There is more to the `login` method.
 An authentication object containing the `username` and `password` could be passed in: